-Five (5) teams will be selected for Team USA (F.I.T.A.S.C.) -Senior (Open), Lady, Junior, Veteran and Super Veteran.
+Five (5) teams will be selected for Team USA (FITASC) - Senior (Open), Lady, Junior\, Veteran\ and Super Veteran\.
 There will be only four members on the open team and three members on each of the concurrent teams.
+One alternate is named for each team.

-Minimum criteria for annual Team USA F.I.T.A.S.C:
+Minimum criteria for annual Team USA FITASC:

-a.
+- a.
 Must be a U.S. citizen.
-A U.S. citizen is defined as anyone who is eligible for a U.S. passport.
+A U.S. citizen is defined as anyone who is eligible for a U.S. passport. - b.
+NSCA will annually publish a list of Team USA FITASC selection shoots.
+Points procedures are published on the NSCA website.